 Did you know most landlords can claim 2.5% depreciation on the cost of bricks and mortar?
 While investment properties have a plethora of deductions you can make, including garden gnomes, many landlords forget about depreciation.
 This is why it is so important to get the right advice with your investments.

-Salary sacrificing, boosting your super or splitting it with your partner are just a few of the tax effective tips for superannuation we share in this article.
-Get your super sorted and use it to your advantage both on your tax this year and in the future when you retire with more money than you would have without these tips.
+Salary sacrificing, boosting your super or splitting it with your partner are just a few of the tax-effective tips we share in this article.
+Get your super sorted and use it to your advantage both on your tax this year and in the future.

 16. Sunscreen and makeup

 Gardners, builders, construction workers and anyone else working outside can claim their sunscreen.
 Further to the sunscreen, if you are required to work outdoors and your makeup has a sun protection element to it, you can claim that as well.

 Industry-specific magazines and other subscriptions you pay for which relate to your work can be claimed on your tax.

 With all deductions, it is important you keep accurate records to prove what you paid, when you paid it and that it was used for work purposes.
 While some amounts might seem small, they all add up and can make a big difference come tax time.
 The sooner you track it, the more you can claim!

 A few quick actions may help put some extra cash back in your pocket.
 Check out our 10 tax tips to take advantage of before the tax year ends on 30 June.Read more